-Designing bespoke software solutions isn’t just about colour palettes and branding.
-A good software design process includes detailed consideration of user journeys, information architecture and page structures.
+Designing bespoke software requires a good software design process.
+This includes detailed consideration of user journeys, information architecture and page structures.

 Bespoke software and design

 At Alberon, we take our customers through several key phases during a project to determine the goals of the software, stakeholder requirements, brand values and much more.
 All these key elements feed into the design of the software system and getting this right before we start building is vital.

 Each step requires deliberation, testing and feedback to ensure the application’s design matches the core requirements.

 Getting the design of your solution right before you start building will save you a lot of time and money down the line.
 It is worth asking your developer what steps they have in place to help support this.